ViktorOhrner/University-Assignments/README.md

 Big data in Bioinformatics:
 Classification using CNN keras.

-Other projects:
+Other projects: Everything is written with keras

-Manually implemented RES for CIFAR10
+Manually implemented RES layers for data set CIFAR10

 Regularized dense layers for MNIST and grid search with KerasClassifier

-Fashion MNIST CNN early stopping
+Fashion MNIST CNN with early stopping